-We developed and implemented dedicated logical nodes and mechanisms within our IEDs to notify the operator which circuit board has failed.
+Therefore we have developed and implemented dedicated logical nodes and mechanisms as shown in Table 3 within our IEDs to notify the operator which circuit board has failed.
 In order to maintain as high a level of interoperability as possible when an IED has failed, the logical node is implemented as a "GGIO (Generic Process I/O)" logical node as defined in IEC 61850.
 This dedicated logical node is used to inform the operator of where the failure has occurred in order that it is only necessary to replace the failed circuit board rather than the complete IED.
 With this approach the repair time of the system is dramatically shortened to about 10 minutes for an I/O board up to 1 or 2 hours maximum for a more complex CPU board which requires re-configuration etc.

-2.5.2 Usability improvement by unselect report
+3.3.2 Usability improvement by unselect report